I’m a children’s ghostwriter and rewriter (editor).

 This is when the main character is thinking rather than talking.

-There are some writers who put thoughts in quotation marks, but it can be confusing, especially for young readers.
+Some writers use quotation marks for thoughts, but this can be confusing, especially for young readers.

 Quotation marks should be used for dialogue only.

-For internal thoughts, there are two ways to handle it:
+For internal thoughts, there are two ways to handle them:

 1. Use italics.